DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-03-15-letting-providers-recommend-candidates.md

 * if the candidate needs to improve their personal statement
 * the course is full
 * the provider thinks the candidate would be suitable for a different course
-* the candidate’s degree is a 3rd class degree and the training provider only accepts a degree class of 2:2
+* the candidate’s degree is a 3rd class degree and the training provider only accepts a degree class of 2:2 or above

 ## What we changed